MostafaKMilly/my-website/src/content/blog/react-native.md

 # Transitioning from React.js to React Native

 As a React.js developer, you already have a powerful toolkit for building user interfaces.
-After working with React.js for a while, I decided to explore React Native to expand my skillset into mobile development.
-The journey has been both challenging and rewarding, and I’m excited to share what I’ve learned so far.
+After working with React.js for a while, I decided to explore React Native to expand my skillset into mobile development, and I’m excited to share what I’ve learned so far.

 ## The shared things between React.js and React Native